Chapter 33 : 32- The Nine Year Battle

 “What!”
 Selwyn spluttered in surprise as Harry pelted towards him.
 Selwyn re-aimed his wand but was too late.

 Harry had tackled into him and they continued to move until they were through the hole in the wall that Harry had made and Harry felt the edge of the rooftop beneath his feet as both he and Selwyn began to fall.

 “Harry?
 Harry!”
 Harry heard Neville cry over the screams of Selwyn.
-Selwyn sent off several curses and hexes but Harry’s wand free hand was holding Selwyn’s wand arm and the curses crashed into the Ministry building as they fell, Harry’s wand still pointing towards the roof.
-Harry could feel both he and Selwyn picking up momentum as they sped past combatants on brooms and, just as he could see the tops of heads of those fighting on the ground, he felt the rough hard side of Selwyn’s stone Portkey that he had used a Summoning charm on hit the knuckles of his wand hand.
+Selwyn sent off several curses and hexes but Harry’s wand free hand was holding Selwyn’s wand arm sending the curses crashing into the Ministry building as they fell, debris cascading down alongside them as Harry’s wand still pointed towards the roof.
+Harry could feel both he and Selwyn picking up momentum as they sped past combatants on brooms and, just as he could begin to see the tops of heads of those fighting on the ground, he felt the rough hard side of Selwyn’s stone Portkey that he had used a Summoning Charm on hit the knuckles of his wand hand.

 Still grasping Selwyn’s wand arm, he felt the Portkey tug on his knuckles and take them away from the battle.

 Previous Chapter Next Chapter